Table Of Contents

 This new addition to the already abundant list of ranking factors, almost every webmaster across the web has gone ahead and got an SSL certificate for their domain.

-Also, because of such a wide demand for SSL certificates, there are many different but reliable sources that offer SSL certificate free for a domain.
+Also, because of such a wide demand for SSL certificates, there are many different but reliable sources that offer SSL certificates free for a domain.

 Even though Google has termed SSL a ranking signal, it only offers a minor ranking boost.